The Best Articles in Language

 Who are the thought leaders in Language?

-We follow dozens of thought leaders in Language, including Grammar Girl is also @grammargirl@zirk.us, Aeon+Psyche, The Pudding, Literary Hub, Nautilus Magazine.
+We follow dozens of thought leaders in Language, including Grammar Girl is also @grammargirl@zirk.us, Aeon+Psyche, Literary Hub, The Pudding, Nautilus Magazine.

 Missing a thought leader?
 Submit them here